dartmouth/cpde-talk/README.md

 # CPDE: Artificial Intelligence in Qualitative Analaysis

-Slide deck and supplemental materials for the talk "Artificical Intelligence in Qualitative Analysis" given at the Center for Program Design & Evaluation's Lunch & Learn Session, March 10, 2025, Dartmouth College.
+Slide deck and supplemental materials for the talk "Artificial Intelligence in Qualitative Analysis" given at the Center for Program Design & Evaluation's Lunch & Learn Session, March 10, 2025, Dartmouth College.

 ## Contents